 Length 6 to 9 mm.
 This caddisfly is easy to identify due to its patterned wings.
 It has very long antennae and red eyes.
-The typical form has a striking pattern of brown and yellow shaded bars, but there is a less common variety that has a paler yellowy background colour shaded with lighter brown bars.
+The typical form has a striking pattern of brown and yellow shaded bars, but there is a less common variety which is a plain yellow form.

 Ponds, lakes, rivers and canals.

 Between May and September.

 The larval case is made of small stones and sand grains.

 Enter a town or village to see local records

 Yellow squares = NBN records (all known data)

 Coloured circles = NatureSpot records: 2020+ | 2015-2019 | pre-2015